jsc723/c-generic-data-structures/README.md

 header file: ```JSArrayList.h```
 #### APIs
 ##### Declare and Define
+You should `Declare` the class before you use it.
+And you should `Define` the class in exactly one of your translation units (`.c` files).
 ```c
 Declare_JSArrayList(T) //declare class JSArrayList<T> (an JSArrayList whose items have type T)